The Haunting Review (1999)

 In order to fix this film, you need a ton of editing, a coherent script, Liam Neeson to give a damn, the characters to actually have purpose, and a much, much better ending.

 I tend to look back on the films I review here with rose colored glasses, but even glasses can’t make this stinker look better than it actually is.
-The Haunting is a four out of ten for me and can be skipped.
+The Haunting is a two out of five for me and can be skipped.
 If you want a 90’s ghost movie, pick up its 1999 competitor, The House of Haunted Hill.
 You’ll enjoy it more than this film.